darrylwhitmore/Test/docs/index.md

-# NScrape
-##### A web scraping framework for .Net
+##### A web scraping framework for .NET
 -------

 NScrape is a framework that helps with much of the grunt work involved in web scraping, leaving you to concentrate on the scraping itself.
-NScrape recommends and supports scraping via the [HTML Agility Pack](https://htmlagilitypack.codeplex.com/), but if you'd like to use string functions or regular expressions, feel free!
+NScrape recommends and supports scraping via the [HTML Agility Pack](http://html-agility-pack.net/), but if you'd like to use string functions or regular expressions, feel free!

 ## Installation
 Install the NScrape [nuget package](https://www.nuget.org/packages/NScrape/): `Install-Package NScrape`